Frequently Asked Questions

 When must a student provide disability documentation?

-Documentation must be provided before the student can receive accommodations.
+Documentation needs to be provided before the student can receive accommodations.

 Where is disability documentation kept?